F45 VS orangetheory

 Conclusion

 Functional training has a lot of good options, and they all have their place in a good training program.
 Ultimately, it depends on your main fitness goal and what your body can do.
-But if you choose one of these three training programs, you can’t go wrong.

 FAQ – F45 VS orangetheory